Introducing Governmentese

 6. Indigenous

-The Community Support, Multiculturalism, and Anti-Racism Initiatives Program – Events Component provides funding to community-based events that promote intercultural or interfaith understanding, civic memory and pride or respect for a healthy democracy, celebrations of a community’s history and culture.
+The Community Support, Multiculturalism, and Anti-Racism Initiatives Program – Events Component provide funding to community-based events that promote intercultural or interfaith understanding, civic memory and pride, respect for a healthy democracy, and celebrations of a community’s history and culture.
 Application is ongoing.
+Link

 7. Municipalities

-Up to a maximum of $10 million combined financing, Green Municipal Fund’s (GMF) Sustainable Affordable Housing supports municipal, non-profit and cooperative housing providers in improving the energy efficiency and affordability of existing and new affordable housing units.
-Applications is now ongoing. https://fcm.ca/en/funding/gmf/capital-project-new-construction-sustainable-affordable-housing
+The Green Municipal Fund (GMF) offers combined financing of up to $10 million to support municipal, non-profit, and cooperative housing providers in enhancing the energy efficiency and affordability of existing and new affordable housing units.
+The application process is ongoing.
+Link.

-FortisAlberta launched its Save Energy Grant program to support municipalities, including schools and businesses within its service territory.
-The company will disburse grants to assist with a variety of energy efficiency initiatives range in the amount of $1,000 to $5,000.
-Application is year-round. https://www.fortisalberta.com/about-us/in-your-community/grants
+FortisAlberta has introduced its Save Energy Grant program to support municipalities, including schools and businesses within its service territory.
+The company provides grants ranging from $1,000 to $5,000 to assist with a variety of energy efficiency initiatives.
+The application is open year-round.
+Link.

 8. Non-Profit

-Stepping Stones encourages active citizenship by helping grassroots community groups undertake small creative projects to build a sense of belongingness in local communities.
-This program funds for up to $1,000 for project expenses.
-Application is ongoing. https://calgaryfoundation.org/grantsawards-loans/types-of-grants/grassroots-grants/stepping-stones-2/
+The Stepping Stones program encourages active citizenship by assisting grassroots community groups in executing small creative projects that foster a sense of belonging within local communities.
+This program provides funding of up to $1,000 for project expenses, and applications are accepted continuously.
+For additional information and to apply, you can visit this page.

 9. Post Secondary | Varies

-Venture for Canada’s Fellowship Program offers post-secondary grads the opportunity to develop entrepreneurial leadership skills through full-time employment and training.
-Applications reopen in the Fall for 2021. https://www.ventureforcanada.ca/programs/fellowship
+Venture for Canada’s Fellowship Program provides recent post-secondary graduates with the opportunity to cultivate entrepreneurial leadership skills through full-time employment and training.
+Applications will reopen in the Fall for the 2021 program year.
+For more information and to apply, you can visit their official website.

-Alberta Innovates funds scholarships for graduate students conducting full-time research in key emerging technology area of information and communications technology (ICT), nanotechnology, and omics (genomics, proteomics, metabolomics, regulomics, and glycomics).
+Alberta Innovates offers funding for scholarships to graduate students who are conducting full-time research in key emerging technology areas, including information and communications technology (ICT), nanotechnology, and omics (genomics, proteomics, metabolomics, regulomics, and glycomics).
+To learn more about these scholarships and the application process, please visit the Alberta Innovates Graduate Student Scholarships page.

 10. Technology | Varies

-Western Economic Diversification Canada (WD) through the Business Scale-up and Productivity (BSP) program supports high-growth businesses that are scaling up and producing innovative goods, services or technologies.
-Next intake period: September 15 to October 14, 2020. https://www.wd-deo.gc.ca/eng/19762.asp
+Western Economic Diversification Canada (WD) offers support for high-growth businesses through the Business Scale-up and Productivity (BSP) program.
+This program assists businesses in scaling up and developing innovative goods, services, or technologies.
+The next intake period is from September 15 to October 14, 2020.
+To learn more and apply, visit the WD’s BSP program page.

-An additional $4 million over four years will help expand access to the Virtual Opioid Dependency Program (VODP).
-The Alberta Health Services program uses telehealth technology to allow Albertans to access treatment for opioid use disorder. https://www.alberta.ca/release.cfm?xID=72662A4722BAD-9C6F-CA57-255516F2619B7C34
+An additional $4 million over four years will support the expansion of access to the Virtual Opioid Dependency Program (VODP) by Alberta Health Services.
+This program utilizes telehealth technology to enable Albertans to access treatment for opioid use disorder.
+For further information, please visit the Alberta Health Services’ press release.

 11. Grant Events